AIM: An Adaptive and Iterative Mechanism for Differentially Private Synthetic Data: Discussion and Limitations

-In this work, we have carefully studied the problem of workload-aware synthetic data generation under differential privacy, and proposed a new mechanism for this task.
-Our work significantly improves over prior work, although the problem remains far from solved, and there are a number of promising avenues for future work in this space.
+In this paper, we studied the problem of differentially private synthetic data generation, surveying the field and identifying strengths and weaknesses of prior work.
+While much of the prior work is conceptually similar, details and specific design decisions differ from mechanism to mechanism, and these small differences can lead to large performance differences in practice.
+In practical deployments of differential privacy, these details matter to obtain the best privacy-utility trade-off.
+In this work, we propose \aim, a new mechanism where every detail is carefully thought out to maximize utility in practice.
+These details allowed \aim to consistently and significantly outperform competitors in our empirical evaluation.
+In addition, our uncertainty quantification guarantees enables analysts to understand which queries the synthetic data preserves well, and which it does not, which is important to know when performing downstream analyses on synthetic data.
+While our work significantly improves over prior work, the problem of differentially private synthetic data remains far from solved, and there are a number of promising avenues for future work in this space.
 We enumerate some of the limitations of \aim below, and identify potential future research directions.